reiserwang/spotify/README.md

 ## <a name="tldr"></a>TL;DR

-Below is a sample json returned when making a search through API.
-With broader samples, we conclude some features are correlated (eg. "energy" and "loudness",  "tempo" and "valence", while "accusticness" and "energy" are in negative correlation).
-Music with 160bps temp or higher shows higher danceability particularly in western pops, and different genres of music show different patterns in scattering diagram.
+Here is a sample JSON response from an API search.
+Analysis of broader samples reveals correlations between certain features, such as "energy" and "loudness," and "tempo" and "valence," while "acousticness" and "energy" show a negative correlation.
+Music with a tempo of 160 BPM or higher tends to have greater danceability, particularly in Western pop.
+Different music genres exhibit distinct patterns in scatter plots.
+A basic Python analysis might look like this:

-and a very humble view (with Python) could be like following:
 <table frame="vsides">
     <thead>
         <tr>